 The PReCePT initiative has been designed to help reduce cerebral palsy in babies by administering magnesium sulphate (MgSO4) to mothers during preterm labour.

-- Clinical guidance packs and training materials to support implementation (download here)
+- Clinical guidance packs and training toolkits

-- Support from the regional clinical lead
+- Support from a regional clinical obstetrician

 For further information, see the West of England PreCePT case study, or read the BMJ article.

 Paulina E. Sporek de Lacerda, Maternity Improvement Advisor.
 Email: firstname.lastname@example.org